 One Solution to Synchronize Flights, Maintenance and Materials

-PTC's solution portfolio is a highly-focused set of tools tuned directly to the aviation service supply chain and includes:
+PTC's solution portfolio is a highly-focused set of tools tuned specifically for the aviation service supply chain and includes:

 - Inventory optimization based upon routes or activity projections